RafaelBarbosatec/cube/README.md

 ```

-Cube and its dependencies are injected into CubeBuilder and CubeWidget without the need for any extra configuration.
+OBS: Cube and its dependencies are injected into CubeBuilder and CubeWidget without the need for any extra configuration.

 By doing this: